-Y Gaer tells the narrative of Sheers visiting the place where a man comes to grieve for his dead son.
 The poet rides on horseback to the fort, reflecting on the connection between nature and man, and how one can draw strength from the other.
-The poem is one half of a diptych, with the other half being reflected within the title, ‘The Hill Fort’ coming on the following page.
+Y Gaer is one half of a diptych, with the other half being reflected within the title, ‘The Hill Fort’ coming on the following page.

 Y Gaer Analysis